vtocitu365/Data-Visualization/README.md

 * y-Axis: The log of the number of planets discovered that year

-* Radius: The median Radii of the planets discovered that year.

 * Coloring: Each method should have its own coloring which lets it stand out when compared to other methods.

-## Analysis
-The visualization confirms the exponential nature of planetary discoveries.
-At the same time, it hints at the continued predominance of the transit method.
-However, there is still not enough information for us to safely assume that this proves Transit is the most effective method.
-Remember, a lot of planets were removed from this dataset because one of these parameters wasn't listed in the publicly available dataset.
-With this limitation in mind, we can make the following tentative observations

-The median radius of the planets discovered has increased.
-This is a surprise.
-The first is that some of the largest planets detected are very close to their stars, with periods of days.
-Thus, these were the first planets ever detected as they were the easiest to detect.
-As the instruments became more sensitive, smaller planets were able to be discovered.
-Of course, any method which discovers smaller planets is more than capable of discovering the easy-to-find large planets.

-As more data comes in, this visual should improve in its functionality

 ## Feedback
 The feedback came from a variety of sources, both Udacity and co-workers.
 The co-workers reviewed it, but I don't have their permission to publicly list their names.
 Instead, I will put their contributions in its own list.
 I receive some Udacity feedback from the reviews of previous submissions.
 Since I don't know the reviewer's name, I will just list them as Reviewer 1, Reviewer 2, etc.